m50d/m50d.github.com/_posts/2013-11-05-but-i-like-being-uncomfortable.md

 Desire usually wins in the end, of course.
 But the moment when a character ceases to be embarassed, ceases to be embarassable - achieves something close to enlightenment, in many works - is the moment the story must end, all tension having been already lost.
 And a few are brave enough to go the other way, or leave it open-ended, like the notorious *Sundome*[1].

 In the real world, ajthefourth may well be right; I suspect the kind of experiences we see in these stories are nowhere near as fun in real life.
 But so it often is with fiction; utopias are boring, good stories require evil.
-Good erotica, at least for me, positively requires an unequal,
+Good erotica, at least for me, positively requires an unequal, socially regressive relationship; a hero who suffers at society's hand in a way no real person should have to suffer.